PNeekeetah/DesigningDataIntensiveApplications/Chapter7_part1.md

 - Read commited might seem like it provides the Atomicity and Isolation you need, but it doesn't
 - `Read skew` (or `nonrepeatable read`) can occur (this is demonstrated in Figure 7-6 on page 237 or 259 in the digital version)
-- such inconsitencies are ok in some situations, but backups cannot tolerates them (since restoring such a backup results in permanent money loss in the case of Figure 7-6)
+- such inconsistencies are ok in some situations, but backups cannot tolerates them (since restoring such a backup results in permanent money loss in the case of Figure 7-6)
 - Snapshot isolation is a common solution to this problem
 - Every transaction reads from a consistent snapshot of the database i.e. the transaction sees only the data BEFORE it started executing
 - Snapshot isolation is a popular feature ( PostgreSQL, Oracle, MYSQL all implement it)